guidefreitas/demoIoT/README.md

 ### Description ###

-Demo project using ASP.NET MVC, MQTT Broker (GnatMQ) and ESP8266 with Arduino IDE
+Demo project using ASP.NET MVC and ESP8266 with Arduino IDE

-The full solution is composed of a ASPNET MVC application integrated with a MQTT Broker that starts with the MVC.

-MQTT Broker port is 1883.

 Applicaiton uses Entity Framework 6.3 for database access.